mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 Our framework can quantify the marginal contribution of an example as well as different phenomena associated with ICL, such as the positional biases of examples.

 For more details, please check out our [paper](https://arxiv.org/abs/2302.11042) and [code](https://github.com/DebugML/incontext_influences).
-We have included in our pipeline in-context influence computations for the new [LLaMA](https://arxiv.org/abs/2302.13971) models 🦙.
+We have also included in our pipeline in-context influence calculations based on the new [LLaMA](https://arxiv.org/abs/2302.13971) models 🦙.

 Feel free to reach out with any questions!